TAME Flight 173

-TAME Flight 173, a Boeing 737-2V2 Advanced operated by Ecuador's national airline TAME, flying on a domestic route from the now-closed Mariscal Sucre International Airport in Quito to Mariscal Lamar International Airport in Cuenca, crashed on 11 July 1983 into a hill during final approach just 1 mi from its final destination, killing all 119 people on board.
+TAME Flight 173, a Boeing 737-200 operated by Ecuador's national airline TAME, flying on a domestic route from the now-closed Mariscal Sucre International Airport in Quito to Mariscal Lamar International Airport in Cuenca, crashed on 11 July 1983 into a hill during its final approach just 1 mi from its final destination, killing all 119 people on board.

 The crash was the deadliest crash in the history of TAME, and it remains as the deadliest aircraft accident in the history of Ecuador.
 An investigation later determined that the flight crashed due to the flight crew's lack of experience on the aircraft type, which caused a controlled flight into terrain.

 Aircraft

 The aircraft involved in the accident was a Boeing 737-2V2 Advanced, with Pratt & Whitney type JT8D-17 engines.
 It was manufactured in 1981 and made its first flight on 11 June of that year.
-It was given the test registration of N8283V, and was re-registered as HC-BIG when it arrived in the TAME fleet in October of the same year.
+It was given the test registration of N8283V and was re-registered as HC-BIG when it arrived in the TAME fleet in October of the same year.
 The aircraft was named "Ciudad de Loja" upon its delivery to TAME.

 HC-BIG was the only Boeing 737 ever operated by the airline.
-As Vistazo magazine evoked, its acquisition was the product of an agreement between the previous government of Jaime Roldós Aguilera with the US to help modernize Ecuador's national aviation.
+As Vistazo magazine evoked, its acquisition was the product of an agreement between the previous government of Jaime Roldós Aguilera and the US to help modernize Ecuador's national aviation.
 Ironically and tragically, Roldós himself died in a plane accident in May 1981.

-The plane was piloted by captain Jorge Leonardo Peña Terán, a retired general who had previously served as the Commander of the Ecuadorian Air Force during the Roldós government earlier in the decade.
+The plane was piloted by Captain Jorge Leonardo Peña Terán, a retired general who had previously served as the Commander of the Ecuadorian Air Force during the Roldós government earlier in the decade.
 He notably led the service in combat during the brief 1981 Paquisha War with neighboring Peru.
 After his discharge, he was entitled to a job at the military-run airline, which always had a job for retired generals.
 Terán thus joined the airline ten months before the accident, initially flying TAME's Lockheed Electra turboprops before transitioning to the Boeing 737.

 Of the passengers, 103 people (95 passengers and all eight crew) came from Ecuador, 11 came from Colombia, and five from the United States.
-It was later revealed that before the trip several passengers gave up their seats to others, including then-Governor of Azuay province (of which Cuenca is capital), Juan Cordero Íñiguez, who reportedly missed the flight after oversleeping in a Quito hotel.
+It was later revealed that before the trip, several passengers gave up their seats to others, including the then-Governor of Azuay province (of which Cuenca is the capital), Juan Cordero Íñiguez, who reportedly missed the flight after oversleeping in a Quito hotel.